Our history

 The family partnership structure changed to a private company.
 In 1921, the de la Rue family left the business and the company became publicly owned.

 The Onoto pen was launched, which was the world's first plunger-filling pen that used the vacuum principle.
-It became a heavily marketed, extremely successful line, used Field Marshal Earl Haig, Edgar Wallace, and Winston Churchill.
+It became a heavily marketed, extremely successful line, used by Field Marshal Earl Haig, Edgar Wallace, and Winston Churchill.

 The UK Government commissioned De La Rue to print 10 shilling notes on the outbreak of war, which went into overdrive to deliver 2.5 million notes during the first five weeks of the war.